 - Swift Transportation Company AZ

-- State and County Government.
+- State and County Government

 The Falcon Foundation

 A community-based educational foundation, the Falcon Foundation, supports and enhances educational and enrichment opportunities (social, cultural, and athletic) for all people in the Cornwall-Lebanon community.
 Since its incorporation in 2000, the Foundation has supported many students and staff members with grants and awards.
+Deadline for fall applications each year is October 15; March 15 for spring applications.

 Many capital projects throughout the District were made possible by their contributions, including: